llingg/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/10_autolab_autobot_specs.md

 ## Flashing the autobots

-For a functional autolab, we strongly recommend using names of the type :
+For a functional autolab, we strongly recommend using hostnames of the type :

 - autobotXX (with XX starting at 01)